Neoclassical transport in strong gradient regions of large aspect ratio tokamaks: Orbits

 For freely passing particles, we assume that $v_\parallel-v_{\parallel f}\sim \epsilon v_t$ and $\psi-\psi_f\sim \epsilon \rho_p R B_p$.
 The calculation that follows will prove these estimates correct.
 Subtracting the right hand side of \eqref{energy} from the left hand side yields

 and rearranging \eqref{angular} gives

-where $I$ depends slowly on $\psi$ and hence can be considered a function of $\psi_f$.
+where $I$ is constant in $\psi$ at least to order $\textit{O}(\epsilon^2)$ and hence can be considered a function of $\psi_f$ throughout this work.
 Equations \eqref{energy 2} and \eqref{angular 2} can be combined to solve for $v_\parallel-\vp$ and $\psi-\psi_f$.
 Using the definition for $u$ in \eqref{def u}, the deviations of parallel velocity and canonical angular momentum within the trajectory of one passing particle are

 and

 The deviations of parallel velocity and flux function from their values at $\theta_f$ are of \textit{O}$(\epsilon)$ and hence consistent with our initial assumption.
 We can invert expressions \eqref{vbananapassing} and \eqref{psibananapassing} to obtain $\vp$ and $\psi_f$ from the particle coordinates at any given $\theta$ by interchanging the fixed-$\theta$ and particle variables,